Reading at Seabrook Church of England Primary School

 Home reading books

-In EYFS & KS1 the children take home books from the Phonics Bug and Floppy’s Phonics schemes.
-These books are carefully selected and levelled and they progress through the phases in the ‘Letters and Sounds’ phonics programme that we use in school.
-Each child reads fully decodable books that practise sounds learned in the phonics phase that they are working within at school.
+In EYFS & KS1 the children take home reading books that are fully decodable.
+These books are carefully selected and levelled and they progress through the phonics phases in line with the Bug Club phonics programme that we use in school.
+Each child reads fully decodable books that practise sounds that they have learned in their phonics sessions at school.
 As the children move through KS1, they also begin to access the Accelerated Reader books/system alongside these reading books.

 Throughout KS2 the children use ‘Accelerated Reader’, which is a computer program that helps teachers to manage and monitor children’s independent reading practice.
 Each child picks a book at his/her own level (ZPD level, which is determined by a termly STAR reading assessment at school) and reads it at their own pace.
 When they have finished the book, the children take a short quiz on the computer or ipad.
 (Passing the quiz demonstrates that the child has understood what was read.)
 Accelerated Reader gives the children and staff at school feedback based on the quiz results, which is then used to help each child to set goals and direct ongoing reading practice.
 It is also extremely useful to help staff to identify children who need additional support with their independent reading.
 Children using Accelerated Reader choose their own books to read, rather than having one assigned to them.
 This makes reading a much more enjoyable experience as they can choose books that are interesting to them.
 Parents and carers are also able to track their child’s progress in reading and stay informed of their quiz results, using Accelerated Reader’s ‘Home Connect’ system.